MassTransit/MassTransit/docs/advanced/sagas/persistence.md

 }
 ```

-Redis saga persistence does not aquire locking on the database record when writing it so potentially
+Redis saga persistence does not acquire locking on the database record when writing it so potentially
 you can have write conflict in case the saga is updating its state frequently (hundreds of times per second).
-To resolve this, the saga instance can implement the `IVersionedSaga` inteface and include the Version property:
+To resolve this, the saga instance can implement the `IVersionedSaga` interface and include the Version property:

 ```csharp
 public int Version { get; set; }